The following information is for headteachers and governors about possible sources of funding available for capital schemes.

-The capital maintenance funding provides resources for authorities to improve and upgrade the condition of schools together with Sure Start buildings and facilities inline with priorities set out in local asset management plans.
+The capital maintenance funding provides resources for authorities to improve and upgrade the condition of schools inline with priorities set out in local asset management plans.

-This funding is allocated on the basis of relative need.
-For this purpose need is measured in terms of schools and pupils (for those schools which expected to be maintained by us as at 1 April 2017).
+This funding is allocated on the basis of 'relative need'.
+For this purpose 'need' is measured in terms of schools and pupils (for those schools which expected to be maintained by us as at 1 April).

 Weightings are applied to take account of whether or not schools have been modernised.
 Allocations are also adjusted to reflect the relative costs of building work in different regions across the country.

-This funding is for voluntary controlled, community and foundation schools in addition to Sure Start Centres.
-Allocations for voluntary aided schools are calculated and administered separately.
+This funding is for voluntary controlled, community and foundation schools.
+Allocations for Voluntary Aided (VA) schools are calculated and administered separately.
 The DfE retains a separate budget for academies’ capital maintenance needs.

 Officers make recommendations of projects suitable for funding from this allocation to elected members on a priority basis according to building condition.
 Officers are supported by advice from colleagues in our property section.

-For further Information and advice on basic need and modernisation grants please contact your development contact officer or Kevin Luker, email: email@example.com or tel: 01629 536498.
+For further Information and advice on basic need and modernisation grants please contact your development contact officer or Sue Pegg, Head of Development, tel: 01629 536040 or email: firstname.lastname@example.org

-The JMF initiative allows schools to bid for 50% funding in order to undertake condition related projects.
-This initiative has proved to be very popular and will be continued in 2018/2019.
+The JMF initiative allows schools to bid for 50% funding towards condition related projects between £10k and £30k.

-For further information and advice on the JMF initiative, including how to apply for funding and types of eligible projects, please contact your development contact officer or Kevin Luker, development manager by email: firstname.lastname@example.org or tel: 01629 536498.
+For further information and advice on the JMF initiative, including how to apply for funding and types of eligible projects, please contact your development contact officer or Jill Beacham, Development Manager, tel: 01629 536549 or email: email@example.com

 This grant funding is to enable governing bodies to carry out improvement schemes in voluntary aided schools.
 Priorities will be determined in consultation with the diocesan authorities.